 Ever wonder how your state stacks up when it comes to quality healthcare?
-The Commonwealth Fund published a report in 2019 on State Health System Performance.
+The Commonwealth Fund published a report in 2020 on State Health System Performance.
 They took into consideration the access to quality care, health outcomes, and disparities in all 50 states.
-The scores for the Washington Health System is listed below:
+The scores for the Washington Health System are listed below:

-- Washington: Avoidable Hospital Use & Cost: 3
+- Washington: Avoidable Hospital Use and Cost: 6

 Washington Health Insurance Coverage